 |Distance||423 miles (683 km)|

 |Average train ticket price||$124 (€119)|

-Trains from Rome to Zurich cover the 423 miles (683 km) long route with our travel partners like Frecciarossa or Trenitalia.
-There are direct train services available.
-While the average ticket price for this journey costs around $171 (€136)], you can find the cheapest train ticket for as low as $166 (€132).
+Trains from Rome to Zurich cover the 423 miles (683 km) long route taking on average 12 h 5 min with our travel partners like Frecciarossa, Trenitalia or ItaloTreno.
+Normally, there are 3 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as $99 (€95), but the average price of train tickets is $124 (€119).
 Travelers depart most frequently from Roma Termini and arrive in Zürich HB.

 Rome is the capital of Italy.
 It has a rich history and is one of the largest cities in the entire world.
 Rome has a population of 2.87 million people and is considered a cultural hub of Italy.
 Zurich is the capital of Switzerland, one of its biggest cities, and has a population of 402,000 people.
 There are only about 3 trains per day between Rome and Zurich as many people prefer to fly this length.
 This means there are only about 20 trains per week.
 You will not find a train every 1h so you will have to warp your timeline to fit the trains that are available to you.
 You will not be able to choose a direct train as there is not one available, so your only options are between a train with one transfer or a train with two transfers.
 The distance between Rome and Zurich is 530 miles (853 km).

 There are not many trains to choose from between these two cities, being an international train journey as well as most people preferring air travel over train travel.
 On some days, you will have that there is only one option, but on others, you can find up to 4 options.
 Depending on the day, the train can be offered in the morning, in the afternoon, or at night.